18F/handbook/_pages/about-us/offices/new-york-city.md

 We have a team breakfast every Tuesday morning (BYOB - bring your own breakfast) and a happy hour outing the first Thursday of every month.
 Both are optional, but lots of fun.
 Ask to be added to the invite in #nyc.

+There is also a shared calendar.
+If it doesn't show up in Google Calendar already, try adding `gsa.gov_envrspjqmjn4id95uc2fq3l45s@group.calendar.google.com` under "Other calendars".

 ## Who works here?

 You can find everyone who works in the <a href="https://gsa-tts.slack.com/messages/nyc/">#nyc</a> channel in Slack.